kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 3. **API objects** in the `node.k8s.io` API group that provide declarative management of checkpoint operations. `PodCheckpoint` is a namespace-scoped standalone object.
-The owning kubelet finds the object by watching `PodCheckpoint`s and matching `spec.sourcePodName` against the Pods it runs, so no control-plane-to-kubelet call is needed.
+The owning kubelet finds the object by watching `PodCheckpoint`s and matching `spec.sourcePod.name` against the Pods it runs, so no control-plane-to-kubelet call is needed.
 (Node-scoped field-selector routing is a follow-up; see
    [Follow-up: node-scoped routing](#scalability-follow-up-post-alpha-node-scoped-watch).)